 According to the American Society for the Prevention of Cruelty to Animals, sunflowers are non-toxic to cats, and they should not cause any ill effects if your cat has a sneaky nibble here and there.
 Cats may enjoy a sunflower petal for various reasons, not the least of which is that the bright, attractive, and soft flower is a great toy for them to play with.

 This should not be an issue for your cat, but if you notice them making a habit out of it and nibbling on sunflowers regularly, it’s best to try to stop them.
-Too much fresh plant matter can cause stomach and digestive issues in your cat.
-This can lead to nausea or vomiting, causing mild but unwanted health issues for your feline.
+Too much fresh plant matter can cause stomach and digestive issues.
+This can lead to nausea or vomiting, causing mild but unwanted health problems for your feline.

 Sunflower seeds are delicious, raw or cooked, and they have a ton of potential health benefits too.
 They are low in sodium and cholesterol and a great source of vitamins and minerals.
 Of course, this is for humans, and your cat should be getting all the nutrition that they need from their regular diet.